 Aircraft fuel.
-The \$57.4 million, or 48.2%, decrease in fuel cost was primarily due to a decrease in the number of flights we operated under our prorate agreements and corresponding decrease in gallons of fuel we purchased and a decrease in our average fuel cost per gallon from \$2.51 in 2019 to \$1.89 in 2020.
+The \$45.3 million, or 73.4%, increase in fuel cost was primarily due to an increase in the number of flights we operated under our prorate agreements and corresponding increase in gallons of fuel we purchased, and an increase in our average fuel cost per gallon from \$1.89 in 2020 to \$2.49 in 2021.
 We purchase and incur expense for all fuel on flights operated under our prorate agreements.
 All fuel costs incurred under our capacity purchase contracts are either purchased directly by our major airline partner, or if purchased by us, we record the direct reimbursement as a reduction to our fuel expense.
 The following table summarizes the gallons of fuel we purchased under our prorate agreements, for the periods indicated:

-For th e yea ır ended Dec ember 31,
+For the year ended December 31,

-(in thousands) 2020 2019 % Change
+(in thousands) 2021 2020 % Change

-Fuel gallons purchased 32,590 47,535 (31.4)%
+Fuel gallons purchased 43,059 32,590 32.1 %

-Fuel expense \$ 61,739 \$ 119,115 (48.2)%
+Fuel expense \$ 107,057 \$ 61,739 73.4 %